CrispenGari/netlogo101/02_DISEASE_SPREAD/README.md

 1. `infectious rate` - a value between 0 and 1 which indicates how quickly the infection can be spread.
 2. `population` - the amount of people in the environment
-3. `masks` - are people wearing masks or not
+3. `masks` - are people wearing masks or not, this affects the infectious rate by reducing it by `50%`.

 We are going to plot the following: